Best At Home Workout Plans Without Breaking the Bank

 Yoga Mat & Block

 Why a yoga mat?
 Simple.
-This gives you an excellent place to do core work and stretching exercises.
+This gives you an excellent place to do core work and stretching exercises for your workouts at home.
 It also doubles as a place to use the ever-important foam roller.

 Plus, most distance runners I know don’t spend as much time as they should on flexibility and stretching.
 Giving yourself a good place to do these things helps to eliminate excuses.
 My lack of flexibility is a reason I recommend a yoga block.
 It helps you to ease your way into certain holds and stretches.